tawsifkamal/TinyGen/README.md

 ### Calling TinyGen Through The Production API
 https://www.loom.com/share/81cad00f51b04b1ab823cb3f58fda866

-*Edit: Streaming is implemented!
+*Edit: Streaming is now implemented!
 Use it through the Streamlit UI or find the endpoints on the API documentation page*

 ## Useful Links